 Are these reality shows the real deal?
-From the get-go, the producers of MTV‘s Teen Mom and its spinoffs (including the long-running Teen Mom 2) have been accused of editing scenes to fit their specific storylines — even if they have nothing to do with what’s really going on in the real lives of Leah Messer, Kailyn Lowry, and all of our other favorite 16 and Pregnant alums.
+From the get-go, the producers of MTV‘s Teen Mom and its spinoffs (including the long-running Teen Mom 2) have been accused of editing scenes to fit their specific storylines — even if they have nothing to do with what’s really going on in the lives of Kailyn Lowry, Leah Messer and all of our other favorite 16 and Pregnant alums.

 And it’s not just fans who have called out MTV.
 Even the stars of the show have slammed the network for their unfair portrayals.
-So, obvi, many fans are left wondering if the Teen Mom franchises are totally scripted.
+So, obviously, many are left wondering if the Teen Mom franchises are totally scripted.
 Well, the answer is, no, not really.
 But MTV has apparently fudged the truth more than once.
-Here’s what Jenelle, Farrah, Leah, and Co. have said about the series being fake.

 For access to all our exclusive celebrity videos and interviews – Subscribe on YouTube!